vilisimo/emperor/content/projects/lists.md

 ---
-title: Lists
+title: Things to Avoid
 draft: false
-project: lists
+project: avoidable
 weight: 3
 ---
-Some lists to check:

-- one
-- two
-- three
-- four
+Things to be avoided in the Empire:

-- five
+- herecy
-- six
+- open mind
-- seven
+- orcs

-Pretty cool list, eh?